Forget unreliable shipping, book with FlockDirect to streamline your supply chain.

 Because not many people know about PTL shipments, it’s not uncommon to see them discounted by carriers.
 If you’re trying to budget or get the most bang for your buck, this benefit is another reason why PTL is an option worth considering.

 When you register your shipment after you’ve taken down the dimensions and the weight, it’s assigned something called a freight class.
 Carriers will use that freight class to determine how much to charge you for the shipment and how to properly handle your pallets.

 When you ship using PTL shipping, freight class becomes irrelevant.
-That’s because it’s a custom amount that fits somewhere between the set LTL shipments and the FTL shipments.
+That’s because it’s a custom amount that fits somewhere between the set LTL shipments and the TL shipments.
 In effect, this eliminates extra charges that can accrue, such as minimum density charges for larger shipments and reclassing, which happens when shippers fail to properly register their freight class.

 While you should now understand the difference between LTL and PTL shipping, sometimes people get confused when they’re introduced to Volume LTL.
 It’s easy for shippers to assume that it’s the same as partial truckload, especially when some carriers present it as an alternative, but it doesn’t offer many of the same benefits as PTL.

 - Similar to PTL shipping, Volume LTL is used when shipments are larger than regular LTL but don’t require an entire truck like TL.